bradcypert/sandalwood/content/blog/formatter-objects-testable-fragments.md

   - android
   - kotlin
 post_format: []
-description:
-  - "You can leverage formatter objects to help make view logic more testable.
+description: "You can leverage formatter objects to help make view logic more testable.
 Simplify your views and prevent regressions using formatter objects."
-  - "90"
+versions:
+  kotlin: 1.2.60
+  android: "I have no clue.
+Sorry."
 ---

 Let’s face it — Fragments are a pain to test and it’s predominantly due to how the Android operating system works.
 Sometimes, you’ll find yourself writing business rules regarding how a view is displayed.
 Likely, some data will come back from a web server and you’ll have to format some text differently or color something differently.
 Nothing crazy, but all this code adds up and needs to be tested.